eolus87/llmcourse/README.md

 and good attempts at following those instructions.
 RLHF: Reinforcement Learning with Human Feedback.
 Helpful, Honest, Harmless is the goal of these models.

-This course focuses on "Best practices for Instruction Tuned LLM".
+This course focuses on __"Best practices for Instruction Tuned LLM"__.

 When using instruction tuned LLM, think of it as telling some instructions to a colleague.
 When they don't work, normally it is because the prompt is not clear